Brightness shines

 Brightness represents one of the key components of projector lifetime.

 Cinema projectors are available in a wide range of brightness – from 6,000 to 60,000 lumens – to serve the entire market.
-From intimate boutique cinemas to multiplexes with premium large-format screens, brightness is a critical factor in the visual performance of a projector.
-When selecting the correct brightness for your cinema, you’ll need to understand how brightness affects the performance and longevity of your investment.
+From intimate boutique cinemas to multiplexes with premium large-format screens, how much light a projector can produce is a critical factor in the visual performance of a projector.
+When selecting the correct equipment for your cinema, you’ll need to understand how brightness affects the performance and longevity of your investment.

-The level of screen brightness that is reflected from the screen to the eyes of the audience is measured in foot Lamberts (fL) using a light meter.
+Foot-lamberts reference (fL), the level of screen brightness that is reflected from the screen to the eyes of the audience which is typically measured using a light meter.
 Explore additional details here.

 How to slow brightness degradation